Install RHEL/Atomic host from ISO

 1.overview

-• override the options in the above config file by creating /etc/sysconfig/docker-storage-setup
+. - override the options in the above config file by creating

 2.volume group containing the root volume

-3.lvm thin pool in a user specified volume group
+3.lvm thin pool in a user specified volume group1

 systemctl start docker

-4.setting up a volume group and lvm thin pool on user specified block device
+4.setting up a volume group and lvm thin pool on user specified block device1

 systemctl start docker